 Our customers are top banks that are undergoing digital transformation efforts, and who have adopted appointment scheduling software to make it easier for customers to meet with them.

 Let's take a look at our customer KBC Bank Ireland, a division of KBC Bank out of Belgium.
 KBC was just named by FT.com as one of the top 5 most digitally advanced financial institutions out of 59 banks in Europe.
 KBC Bank Ireland offers digital appointment booking for both their mortgages and home loan services.
 Earlier this month, KBC Bank Ireland launched a ground-breaking new mobile app for new customers.
 That allows customers to open, activate, and use their bank account at any time, within just five minutes.

 We know that banks that are the most successful at their digital transformational efforts will continue to gain market share.
 Success in banking is now defined as delivering the best customer experience for all their customers.

 For example, some banks are trying to replicate the difficulty the older generations have with eyesight and hearing by conducting training calls with their support staff with low volume and fuzzy screens.

 Finding solutions that match the needs of clients will help to usher these banks – and their customers – into the financial world of the future.

-You might also like our eBook: Modern Banking Research.
+You might also like our 2019 research: Modern Banking Research.

 5 minute read